build-trust/ockam/documentation/use-cases/secure-remote-access-tunnels/README.md

     // Create:
     //   1.
 A Vault to store our cryptographic keys
     //   2.
-An Entity to represent this Node
+An Profile to represent this Node
     //   3.
 A Secure Channel Listener at Worker address - secure_channel_listener_service
     //      that will wait for requests to start an Authenticated Key Exchange.

     let vault = Vault::create(&ctx).await?;
-    let mut e = Entity::create(&ctx, &vault).await?;
+    let mut e = Profile::create(&ctx, &vault).await?;
     e.create_secure_channel_listener("secure_channel_listener_service", TrustEveryonePolicy).await?;

     // Expect first command line argument to be the TCP address of a target TCP server.